proj4php/proj4php/README.md

 echo "Conversion : ".$pointDest->toShortString()." in WGS84<br><br>";
 ```

-There's is also way to define inline projections.
+There's is also ways to define inline projections.

 ## Developping